-Open Air theatre at "The Barn" Meadow Brook, Frouds Lane, Aldermaston, RG7 4LG - the home of Blues on the Meadow.
-Arrive early and picnic before the performance.
+The first Open Air theatre by the Aldermaston Players held at “The Barn” Meadow Brook, Frouds Lane, Aldermaston, RG7 4LG – the original home of Blues on the Meadow.

 A Laughing Matter is a humorous and sometime bawdy comedy written by April de Angelis in 2002 for the National Theatre.
 It’s a ‘modern’ restoration comedy, if there is such a classification!

 The story tells the end of David Garrick’s acting career as it intertwines with the opening performance of She Stoops to Conquer, by Oliver Goldsmith.
 In part it conveys the story of the foundation of the modern english theatre and modern acting.
 David Garrick (1717-1779) was the foremost influence on taking acting from the ‘melodramatic’ to ‘method’.